SMLFamily/The-Definition-of-Standard-ML-Revised/README.md

 The Definition of Standard ML
 ==========

-These sources are currently based on the SML90 version of the Definition of Standard ML.
+These sources correspond to the SML97 version of the Definition of Standard ML.
 To build a PDF, perform the following steps in a terminal window:
 ```
-pdflatex root
-bibtex root
-pdflatex root
-pdflatex root
+latexmk -pdf root
 ```

 The file root.pdf will be produced.